Shuijing725/Dragon_Wayfinding/README.md

       source tb2.bash
       roslaunch turtlebot_teleop keyboard_teleop.launch
       ```
-   f. **[Host computer]** Teleoperate the robot around the environment until you are satisfied with the map in rviz, save the map by
+   f. **[Host computer]** Teleoperate the robot around the environment until you are satisfied with the map in RViz, save the map by
       ```
       rosrun map_server map_saver -f ~/map
       ```